 Verification of Single-Sided Trade Data

 When a trade is not electronically matched, ICE Trade Vault must rely on the reporting entity to confirm the accuracy of the trade.
-Participants shall upload their side of the trade electronically to the ICE SDR Service, and certify that the swap creation and continuation data submitted is accurate and that the trade was confirmed via an alternative method by submitting a confirmation certification message..
-Submitting a confirmation certification message for the trade will cause the trade status to change to “pConfirmed.”.”
+Participants shall upload their side of the trade electronically to the ICE SDR Service, and certify that the swap creation and continuation data submitted is accurate and that the trade was confirmed via an alternative method by submitting a confirmation certification message.
+Submitting a confirmation certification message for the trade will cause the trade status to change to “pConfirmed.”
 Following a lifecycle event or other circumstance requiring the submission of swap continuation data with respect to an existing trade, Participants shall certify that the swap continuation data submitted is accurate.

 No Invalidation or Modification of Valid Swap Data